Storware/vprotect-manual/deployment/protected-platforms/storage-providers/ceph-rbd.md

 ## General

-In order to connect to Ceph RBD, you need to provide keyring and configuration files.
-Ceph RBD storage provider should detect volumes and pools in the environment and allow you to assign backup policies. vProtect uses the RBD-NBD approach to mount remote RBD snapshot over NBD and read data.
+In order to connect to Ceph RBD you need to provide the keyring and configuration files.
+The Ceph RBD storage provider should detect the volumes and pools in the environment and allow you to assign backup policies. vProtect uses the RBD-NBD approach to mount a remote RBD snapshot over NBD and read data.

 **Note:**

 * vProtect needs access to the monitors specified in the Ceph configuration file.
-* When creating Ceph RBD storage provider for OpenStack environment only the credentials specified in the storage provider form are used by the OpenStack backup process - actual technique \(RBD-NBD mount or cinder in disk-attachment strategy\) and **node** to connect and backup volumes depends on the OpenStack hypervisor manager settings, not in the storage provider's
+* When creating Ceph RBD storage provider for the OpenStack environment only the credentials specified in the storage provider form are used by OpenStack backup process - the actual technique \(RBD-NBD mount or cinder in disk-attachment strategy\) and **node** for connecting and the backup volumes depend on the OpenStack hypervisor manager settings, not in the storage provider settings

 ## Example

 Please complete the following steps to add the Ceph RBD storage provider:

-* vProtect Node supports Ceph RBD and for that, you will need to install ceph libraries:
+* vProtect Node supports Ceph RBD, for which you will need to install ceph libraries:
-  * On **vProtect Node** enable required repositories:
+  * On **vProtect Node** enable the required repositories:

 For vProtect node installed on RHEL7: